 Figure out what you are already good at or what already interests you, and finding a way to promote it to others who are willing to pay for the service.

-Speaking of sharing, please share this post with others that you know, and I thank you for that.
-And sign up for my weekly newsletter of freebies and get the password to my resource library of printables for bloggers, like my Google Analytics Cheatsheet and my SEO Checklist. #win
+Please share this post with others that you know, and I thank you for that.
+And sign up for my weekly newsletter of freebies and get the password to my resource library of printables for bloggers, like my Google Analytics Cheatsheet and my SMART Goal Setting Worksheet. #win

 Until next time, happy blogging and follow me on Pinterest!